I'm a trained barista: here’s the difference between French press and pour-over coffee

 Glass is thin and doesn't retain heat well

-Even though the team judged it second in our roundup, this is my personal favorite.
-It is an affordable option which doesn’t skimp on any of the details.
-The design looks great, but is compact enough to store away if you don’t want it out on your surface all the time.
+Even though the team as a whole judged it second in our roundup of the best French presses, this is my personal favorite.
+It is an affordable option that doesn’t skimp on any of the details.
+The design looks great but is compact enough to store away if you don’t want it out on your surface all the time.
 Bodum built it with a double filter to minimize the chance of stray coffee grains finding their way into your cup.
 It’s easy to use and dishwasher safe too.

-This came second in our roundup because it isn’t as thorough at filtering and warming as the Espro.
+This came second in our roundup because it isn’t as thorough at filtering and warming as the Espro (which sits in first place).
 Bodum’s thinner glass carafe isn’t as insulating, but it is one of the reasons that I prefer Bodum’s design.
 Glass makes it much easier to check on your coffee and judge when is the right time to take the plunge.

 Best Pour-Over